BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Amazon Bedrock, that enable you to use prompts to generate output, including:
-Amazon CloudWatch, Amazon CodeCatalyst, Amazon Connect Contact Lens, AWS Database Migration Service, Amazon DataZone, Amazon Lex, Amazon Personalize, Amazon Q, AWS AppFabric, AWS HealthScribe, and AWS App Studio.
+Amazon CloudWatch, Amazon CodeCatalyst, Amazon Connect Contact Lens, AWS Database Migration Service, Amazon DataZone, Amazon Lex, Amazon Personalize, Amazon Q, AWS Transform, AWS AppFabric, AWS HealthScribe, and AWS App Studio.

 **1.24.1.** The Amazon Bedrock automated abuse detection mechanisms may apply to such services.
 See